Fix compilation failures if fftw3, libtiff or Python are static.

 - CMake should detect if dependencies are static and exit with error message insisting on having dynamic libraries.

-#3 Updated by pospelov about 1 year ago
+#3 Updated by pospelov over 1 year ago

 - Status changed from Sprint to Resolved